 Her standard fee is $1000 for work with such agencies --- an amount which works out to about $9 a minute for psychic telephone reading and consultation service.

 Her critic notes "she seems to want to have it both ways" but things don't seem to square.

 Ultimately we may never know how much Noreen Renier has received from being entertainment "talent" and filming TV productions.
 Story House improperly failed to respond to a court ordered subpoena but information was gained from several banking sources including checks they issued to Renier.

 It's apparent based on documents that Noreen Renier's income in providing entertaining TV stories seem a principal source of income during the years covered by the subpoenas, rather than other income that is documented and referenced across the banking and financial accounts supplied by Renier.
 There appears to be a complete absence of any income coming from state law enforcement agencies or at least at levels referenced by Noreen Renier --- so either her public claims are exaggerated or those income sources aren't apparent in her banking statements.

-In late March 2011 Noreen Renier as a defendant and Chapter 7 debtor requested that a U.S. District Court in Virginia review the U.S. Bankruptcy Court decision ordered by Judge William Anderson.
+In late March 2011 Noreen Renier as a defendant and Chapter 7 debtor requested that a U.S. District Court in Virginia review the U.S. Bankruptcy Court judgment ruling against her ordered by Judge William Anderson.

-One can suspect there are now large numbers of the public who believe Noreen Renier simply "misleads" and refuses to be responsible for her own actions.
+One can suspect there are now ever larger numbers of the public who are concerned that "police psychic investigator" Noreen Renier is not credible.